skanderboudawara/rent-mail-manager/README.md

 # Rent / Bill attachment Gmail & Gdrive Manager

 ## Problematic to solve:
 Each month I receive my transportation/rent bill via an e-mail with an attached pdf.
-Then, manually I downloaded and saved the attachments in my Google drive in their dedicated folders.
+Then, manually I download and save the attachments in my Google drive dedicated folders.
 Since It was a repetitive task, I wanted to automate it via Google script.

 #### 📩 E-mails attachments
 ![Mails](https://i.ibb.co/S3fPppB/Capture-d-cran-2022-07-20-08-20-11.jpg)